khunspoonzi/pyob/README.md

 # <CountryStore: 2 [<Country: Thailand>, <Country: United States>]>
 ```

-**Note:** Object stores are initialized at and persist throughout each runtime meaning that any file or script using the `Country` class will share a single object store regardless of where in your project the class is used.
+**Note:** PyOb stores are initialized at and persist throughout each runtime meaning that any file or script using the `Country` class will share a single PyOb store regardless of where in your project the PyOb class is used.

-Under most circumstances, this is not an issue (and may even be desired).
-However, to ensure that a given file or script uses an isolated object store, consider localizing your PyOb class:
+This behavior is intended to mimic the functionality of a runtime state manager in which PyOb instances are easily accessible without needing to import or pass them as function arguments.
+However, if you wish to ensure that a given file or script uses a clean and isolated object store, consider localizing your PyOb class:

 ```python
 Country.obs